tca19/programming-notes/expert-c-programming/ch08-programming/ch08-notes.md

 works for `int`, `short` and `char`.
 It is easier for the compiler to convert every type to `int` : it no longer need to know the size of each argument, only the number of them (when retrieving from the stack).

+### Prototype Painfulness
+Prototypes are intended to reduce the number of mismatch between formal and actual parameter types.